 Agricultural produce is the harvested product of the Group's biological assets.
 A harvest occurs when agricultural produce is either detached from the bearer biological asset or when a biological asset's life processes cease.
-A gain or loss arising on initial recognition of agricultural produce at fair value less estimated costs to sell is recognized in the consolidated statement of income in the period in which it arises.
-The agricultural produce in swine livestock is the suckling that transforms into weanling then into fatteners/finishers and meats, while the agricultural produce in poultry livestock is the hatched chick and table eggs.
+A gain or loss on initial recognition of agricultural produce at fair value less estimated costs to sell is recognized in the consolidated statement of income in the period in which it arises.
+The agricultural produce of swine livestock are hog carcasses, while the agricultural produce of poultry livestock are table eggs and hatched chick.
+These are then subsequently measured following PAS 2, Inventories.